hoangsvit/eplus.dev/clyphkcbx000g0amjdqrlehqw.md

     * 6

-6. <mark>Based on the following code, what will print out when the variable i has the value 7 ?</mark>
+6. **Based on the following code, what will print out when the variable i has the value 7 ?**

     ```javascript
       if(i <= 5) {